Cost-Saving Strategies For Diabetes Medication

 That’s a huge mistake, the pharmacist may be one of the most reliable sources of information about managing diabetes you have.

-He/She can tell you, say, whether a drug you’re prescribed is available as a generic or can be safely split for a cheaper dose.
+He/She can tell you, say, whether a drug you’re prescribed is available as a generic.

 You can also save a bundle by asking your pharmacist about drug assistance programs and community resources.